-We have provided several samples of different sounds of tinnitus that people with the condition hear so you can listen to a brief clip of what it sounds like to be someone with tinnitus.
-By hearing what they hear you will have a better understanding of what someone struggling with tinnitus has to deal with.
-Play these varying sounds of tinnitus and share with your family, friends, primary physician, hearing specialist, or anyone interested in learning more about how the condition affects people.
-Keep in mind that the examples are just a few of the various manifestations of the condition.
+We have provided several samples of different sounds of tinnitus that people with the condition hear so you can listen to a brief clip of what it sounds like to have tinnitus.
+By hearing what they hear you will have a better understanding of what someone struggling with tinnitus has to deal with regularly.
+Play these varying sounds of tinnitus and share with your family, friends, primary physician, audiologist, or anyone interested in learning more about how the condition affects you.
+Keep in mind that the examples are just a few of the various manifestations of tinnitus.

-Tinnitus can range from very mild cases to severe instances that interfere with a person’s ability to function on a day-to-day basis.
-If you are asking yourself, “Do I have tinnitus?” and think you might be experiencing any of these forms of tinnitus, we encourage you to call us right away to schedule a tinnitus consultation or general hearing exam to learn more about your specific condition and treatment options.
+Tinnitus can range from very mild cases to severe cases that interfere with a person’s ability to function on a day-to-day basis.
+If you are asking yourself, “Do I have tinnitus?” and think you might be experiencing any of these forms of tinnitus, we encourage you to call us right away to schedule a tinnitus evaluation.
+You will learn more about your specific situation and what treatment options we recommend.

 Did you know that people who experience tinnitus describe the sound they hear in very different ways?
 Some report that it sounds like ringing, hissing, roaring, or screeching.
 Others describe their tinnitus as sounding like crickets, sirens, whooshing, static, pulsing, ocean waves, buzzing, clicking, dial tones, or even music.
 These sounds sometimes variably change and intertwine as well.

-Since tinnitus produces such a great range of sounds and each person experiences it a little differently, audiologists must customize their tinnitus treatments and support.
-At Sound Relief Hearing Center, we understand how difficult it can be to live with tinnitus, and we know that many people don’t fully comprehend the condition.
-We aim to educate people, helping them better understand the varying sounds of tinnitus, the cause of the condition, and possible treatment options.
+Since tinnitus produces such a great range of sounds and each person experiences it a little differently, audiologists must customize their tinnitus treatments.
+At Sound Relief Hearing Center, we understand how difficult it can be to live with tinnitus, and we know that many people do not fully comprehend tinnitus.
+We aim to educate people, helping them better understand the varying sounds of tinnitus, the cause of their tinnitus, and possible treatment options.
 In addition, we can successfully treat those suffering from tinnitus using reliable, evidence-based solutions.

 Sample the Sounds of Tinnitus